Hamza417/Positional/README.md

 * Moon phase widget
 * Completely Ad-Free

-## Road Map

-Last updated: 2023, April 12

-- [ ] Add a custom date mode along with specified coordinates
-- [ ] Add a timeline view for moon dates up to a few years in the future and past
-- [x] Add a 3D solar data model for visual representation
-- [ ] Solar and Lunar Eclipse dates
-- [x] Make the app landscape

-## Contribution

-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.

 ### Translation
 You can also contribute into translating the app in your native language on [Crowdin](https://crowdin.com/project/positional/).